Signature Workshops

 - Even as a People Pleaser

-People pleasing can be a sign of a “fawning” trauma/fear response which is when people do things they don’t want to do – and often don’t feel good about it afterwards.
+People pleasing can be a sign of a “fawning” trauma/fear response, which is when people do things they don’t want to do, and often don’t feel good about it afterwards.
 This spectrum of behavior can range from appearing to consent to things you’re not interested in through appearing to go along with activities that are, in reality, retraumatizing.
 Fawning, or people pleasing, can therefore make having consensual interactions complicated for all involved.

 Whether you engage in fawning or a current or potential partner does, it can be difficult to recognize the warning signs due to the lack of awareness around these behaviors.
-We all deserve to have consensual experiences where we feel safe to share our needs and this workshop will help you develop the tools to get you and loved ones there.
+We all deserve to have consensual experiences where we feel safe to share our needs, and this workshop will help you develop the tools to get you and your loved ones there.

 In this workshop, we’ll cover